grid47 Exploring patterns and algorithms

-Leetcode 447: Number of Boomerangs
+Solution to LeetCode 447: Number of Boomerangs Problem

 You are given n distinct points in the 2D plane.
 A boomerang is defined as a tuple of three points (i, j, k) where the distance between points i and j equals the distance between points i and k.
 Count the total number of boomerangs that can be formed from the given points.